MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-launch-a-stand-alone-application-with-the-profiler-and-collect-application-statistics-by-using-the-command-line.md

 This topic describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to start a stand-alone (client) application and collect performance statistics by using the sampling method.

 > [!NOTE]
 >  Enhanced security features in Windows 8 and Windows Server 2012 required significant changes in the way the Visual Studio profiler collects data on these platforms.
-Windows Store apps also require new collection techniques.
+UWP apps also require new collection techniques.
 See [Performance Tools on Windows 8 and Windows Server 2012 applications](../profiling/performance-tools-on-windows-8-and-windows-server-2012-applications.md).
 >
 >  Adding tier interaction data to a profiling run requires specific procedures with the command line profiling tools.
 See [Collecting tier interaction data](../profiling/adding-tier-interaction-data-from-the-command-line.md)